ABBA: ABBA: The Album

-In December 1977, ABBA followed up Arrival with the more ambitious fifth album, ABBA: The Album, released to coincide with the debut of ABBA: The Movie.
-Although the album was less well received by UK reviewers, it did spawn more worldwide hits: "The Name of the Game" and "Take a Chance on Me", which both topped the UK charts and racked up impressive sales in most countries, although "The Name of the Game" was generally the more successful in the Nordic countries and Down Under, while "Take a Chance on Me" was more successful in North America and the German-speaking countries.
+In December 1977, ABBA followed up Arrival with the more ambitious fifth album, ABBA: The Album, which was released to coincide with the debut of ABBA: The Movie.
+Although the album was less well received by UK reviewers, it did spawn more worldwide hits: "The Name of the Game" and "Take a Chance on Me", both of which topped the UK charts and racked up impressive sales in most countries, although "The Name of the Game" was generally the more successful in the Nordic countries and Australia, while "Take a Chance on Me" was more successful in North America and the German-speaking countries.

-"The Name of the Game" was a number two hit in the Netherlands, Belgium and Sweden while also making the Top 5 in Finland, Norway, New Zealand and Australia, while only peaking at numbers 10, 12 and 15 in Mexico, the US and Canada.
-"Take a Chance on Me" was a number one hit in Austria, Belgium and Mexico, made the Top 3 in the US, Canada, the Netherlands, Germany and Switzerland, while only reaching numbers 12 and 14 in Australia and New Zealand, respectively.
+"The Name of the Game" was a number-two hit in the Netherlands, Belgium, and Sweden while also making the Top 5 in Finland, Norway, New Zealand, and Australia, while only peaking at numbers 10, 12, and 15 in Mexico, the US, and Canada.
+"Take a Chance on Me" was a number-one hit in Austria, Belgium, and Mexico, and made the Top 3 in the US, Canada, the Netherlands, Germany, and Switzerland, while only reaching numbers 12 and 14 in Australia and New Zealand, respectively.
 Both songs were Top 10 hits in countries as far afield as Rhodesia and South Africa, as well as in France.
 Although "Take a Chance on Me" did not top the American charts, it proved to be ABBA's biggest hit single there, selling more copies than "Dancing Queen".
-The drop in sales in Australia was felt to be inevitable by industry observers as an "Abba-Fever" that had existed there for almost three years could only last so long as adolescents would naturally begin to move away from a group so deified by both their parents and grandparents.
+The drop in sales in Australia was felt to be inevitable by industry observers as an "Abba-Fever" that had existed there for almost three years could only last so long as adolescents would naturally move away from a group so deified by both their parents and grandparents.

-A third single, "Eagle", was released in continental Europe and Down Under becoming a number one hit in Belgium and a Top 10 hit in the Netherlands, Germany, Switzerland and South Africa, but barely charting Down Under.
-The B-side of "Eagle" was "Thank You for the Music", and it was belatedly released as an A-side single in the both the United Kingdom and Ireland in 1983.
-"Thank You for the Music" has become one of the best loved and best known ABBA songs without being released as a single during the group's lifetime.
-ABBA: The Album topped the album charts in the UK, the Netherlands, New Zealand, Sweden, Norway, Switzerland, while ascending to the Top 5 in Australia, Germany, Austria, Finland and Rhodesia, and making the Top 10 in Canada and Japan.
-Sources also indicate that sales in Poland exceeded 1 million copies and that sales demand in Russia could not be met by the supply available.
+A third single, "Eagle", was released in continental Europe and Australia becoming a number-one hit in Belgium and a Top 10 hit in the Netherlands, Germany, Switzerland, and South Africa, but barely charting in Australia.
+The B-side of "Eagle" was "Thank You for the Music", and it was belatedly released as an A-side single in both the United Kingdom and Ireland in 1983.
+"Thank You for the Music" became one of the best-loved and best-known ABBA songs, without being released as a single during the group's lifetime.
+ABBA: The Album topped the album charts in the UK, the Netherlands, New Zealand, Sweden, Norway, and Switzerland, while ascending to the Top 5 in Australia, Germany, Austria, Finland, and Rhodesia, and making the Top 10 in Canada and Japan.
+Sources also indicate that sales in Poland exceeded 1 million copies and that demand in Russia could not be met by the supply available.
 The album peaked at number 14 in the US.